yamesjamess/p2-project-foodle/README.md

 * User cannot use the Return key to submit their username on the starting page
     * Fixed by adding an event listener to the input to listen when the user press the Return key.
-* The game tiles are overlapping the keyboard, and on some devices the game tiles are too small and leaving large empty spaces on the site.
+* The game tiles are overlapping the keyboard, and on some devices, the game tiles are too small and leave large empty spaces on the site.
-    * Fixed by adjusting the relative sizing value of the game tiles and also adjusting flex box.
+    * Fixed by adjusting the relative sizing value of the game tiles and also adjusting the flex box.

 ## Deployment